Aliases for PRPF19 Gene

 PRPF19 (Pre-MRNA Processing Factor 19) is a Protein Coding gene.
 Diseases associated with PRPF19 include Poikiloderma With Neutropenia.
-Among its related pathways are mRNA Splicing - Major Pathway and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
+Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and Gene Expression.
 GO annotations related to this gene include identical protein binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is PRPF4.

 UniProtKB/Swiss-Prot for PRPF19 Gene